 At Hampton Vale Primary Academy we believe that every child has the right to achieve their full potential.
 We aim to raise the aspirations of, and expectations for all pupils with Special Educational Needs.

 Below you will find out how we identify children with SEND and the provision that we put in place to help meet their needs.

 We have a dedicated Inclusion team.
-The Inclusion Lead is Amy Wright, the Special Educational Needs Co-ordinators in school are Mrs Bedford and Mrs Wright.
+The Inclusion Lead is Amy Wright, the Special Educational Needs Co-ordinator in school is Mrs Lartey and the SEND officer is Mrs Lowe.
 If you have any questions about SEND then please do not hesitate to come into school to arrange to speak to our Inclusion Team or call the school office.

 What are special educational needs?

 A child has special educational needs or disabilities (SEND) if they have a learning difficulty or disability which means that they find it significantly harder to learn, or to do activities which children the same age are able to do.